ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 You can consult the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit), or dive into the code over in the [osu!(lazer) GitHub repository](https://github.com/ppy/osu) for the full details on how the calculation works.

-Previous approaches aimed to scale maps in regards to the [difficulty naming hierarchy](/wiki/Ranking_Criteria/Difficulty_naming), while this rework has deviated away from that goal, aiming instead to reflect true difficulty regardless of naming practices.
+Previous star rating changes have long tried to keep values roughly consistent with respect to [difficulty names](/wiki/Ranking_Criteria/Difficulty_naming), but that breaks here, with changes that should reflect true difficulty regardless of naming practices.

 This also means that star rating values for beatmaps where top-end players are almost — but not quite — getting full combo scores will now extend well into the 10 star range, rather than capping out at around 9.5 stars (medal hunters rejoice!).

 ## Changes to performance points

-In recent years, osu!taiko has lagged behind the other three game modes in terms of raw performance point values, to the tune of being roughly 40% lower overall.
-In addition, the survey indicated a great preference for re-evaluating the way performance points are calculated.
+In recent years, top-end scores in osu!taiko haven't seen as much of an increase in raw performance point values as the other game modes, to the tune of being roughly 40% lower overall.
+In addition, the survey held at the beginning of this year indicated a great preference for re-evaluating the way performance points are calculated.

 Previously, performance points in osu!taiko were calculated by summing the "accuracy pp" and "difficulty pp" components of a score together.
 The following changes should serve to increase these values, make them more relevant to the apparent difficulty of a given map, and improve balance not only between difficulty-increasing mods, but also their difficulty-reducing counterparts.